Michealdgreat/MNews/README.md

 To get the MNN app up and running, there are a few things you need to set up first.
 Here’s how you can get your environment ready:

 ### 1. Obtain an API Key
-To start fetching articles, you'll need an API key from NewsOrg:
+To start fetching articles, you'll need an API key from newsapi.org:

-- Head over to the NewsOrg API website and sign up for an account.
+- Head over to newsapi.org website and sign up for an account.
 - Once you're signed in, go to your dashboard and generate a new API key.

 ### 2. Securely Store Your API Key